FrancisCrickInstitute/TRACERx-PHLEX/docs/source/TYPEx.rst

 :bash:`typing_params.json` contains the settings for clustering approaches to be used, normalisation approaches, and filtering criteria.

 Key parameters that are often of interest are:
-* magnitude
-As CellAssign was developed for single-cell sequencing read count data, the input protein intensity matrix should be rescaled to a range of 0 - 10^6 using the input parameter magnitude.

 * batch_effects
 CellAssign also accounts for batch effects, which can be considered if provided in a sample-annotation table and specified as input parameters to TYPEx for batch correction.

+* magnitude
+By default, magnitude is set to 10.
+Set magnitude to 10^6 when using deep-imcyto in MCCS mode.

 .. _Sample annotation table:
 Sample annotation table